CMPE172-Team-13/Team-13/README.md

 ![alt text](./assets/BloodDonationERD.png)

 ## Database Queries
 There are three database access object (DAO) classes containing queries for the donation, donation site and hospital data.
-Each class has similar sets of queries and below are the ones belonging to the donation site table.
+Each class has similar sets of queries and below are the ones belonging to the donation site table (DonationSiteDAOImp.java).
 - **To get the entire list of donation sites:**

 ![alt text](./assets/DatabaseQueries/GetDonationList.PNG)